 Overall British Columbia is just such an easy destination to combine a bit of luxury with a bit of adventure.
 The Canadians are some of the friendliest, most helpful and enthusiastic people I have encountered and they are under no illusions about how lucky they are to have such a natural playground to live in.
 Vancouver is a great city destination for people with young children – between splash parks, bike rides, bear viewing and the most child friendly restaurants I have come across, they are so well catered for.
 In all honesty older children would get a little more out of it – the kayaking, float planes, whale watching and endless activities in Whistler mean they will never get bored, but I suppose that means we will have to come back!

-Our Action and Adventure Canada itinerary takes in many of these highlights – Vancouver, Victoria, Tofino, Whistler, Cowboy Country & Rocky Mountains – but as each Scott Dunn vacation is customized this is just for inspiration and can be tweeked and changed as much as you wish to create your ideal trip.
+Our Action and Adventure Canada itinerary takes in many of these highlights – Vancouver, Victoria, Tofino, Whistler, Cowboy Country & Rocky Mountains – but as each Scott Dunn holiday is tailor-made this is just for inspiration and can be tweeked and changed as much as you wish to create your ideal trip.